thisisphume/B-Spline_time_series_classification/README.md

 <font size="1">Figure 3 shows the average of the mean squared error across all patients for each combination of d and K.
 </font>

 In figure 3, it appears that the B-splines regression of degree 1 with 32 knots (circled in red) has the lowest average of the MSE.
 However, given that there are only 96 data points for each observation, it means that, for 32 knots, there are only 3 data points for each linear spline which could suggest that this might be overfitting the curve.
-We can see in the figure 4 that the B-spline of degree 1 with 32 knots (the red curve) is overfitting, it is almost identical to the actual observation.
+We can see in figure 4 that the B-spline of degree 1 with 32 knots (the red curve) is overfitting, it is almost identical to the actual observation.
 Therefore, we will use the B-splines regression of degree 2 with 20 knots to extract the feature since it can capture both global and local trends, as shown in the green curve.

 ![obs_with_bspline](pic/obs_with_bspline.png) \
 <font size="1">Figure 4 Fitted curve of the selected B-splines with different degree and knots on three different observations.